 to repeatedly love it as it resists.

 Then the poem rests.
-Rests until it
+Rests until it it sets out again

 A poem resets the distance between head and heart.